 The Cheese Room Deli, Conwy

-Newly opened in 2016, The Cheese Room Deli is the brainchild of Ros and Stewart Jones who wanted to add to the lively independent food sector in Conwy.
+Open since 2016, The Cheese Room Deli is the brainchild of Ros and Stewart Jones, who wanted to add to the lively independent food sector in Conwy.
 As well as the best local Welsh cheese, the deli stocks complementary gins, wines and ales from local producers for a Welsh treat that’s twice as nice.
 Ros Jones’ pick of the Welsh cheese stocked at The Cheese Room Deli is:

-Brefu Bach, made by Cosyn Cymru from Bethesda, whose sheep-milk cheese won the best cheese award at last year’s British Cheese Awards.
+Brefu Bach, made by Cosyn Cymru from Bethesda, whose sheep-milk cheese won the best cheese award at the British Cheese Awards.

 The Marches Delicatessen, Abergavenny

-Showcasing a selection of fine artisan foods from across Monmouthshire and the Marches region, The Marches Deli is a popular spot in the middle of this town which is famous for its annual food festival.
-The Marches’ top picks:
+Showcasing a selection of fine artisan foods from across Monmouthshire and the Marches region, The Marches Deli is a popular spot in the middle of this town, which is famous for its annual food festival.
+The Marches’ top picks are:

 Wye Valley Cheese: “This local cheese is made from the producer’s own flock of Poll Dorset and Friesland ewes which graze the grasslands of Lower Gockett Farm, Trelleck.
 It is matured for between 60-90 days and the results are outstanding, with this full flavoured hard cheese being one of our favourites.”